Heartburn

 Where the oesophagus joins the stomach is a collection of muscles known as the lower oesophageal sphincter (LOS).
 This muscle acts like a gate.
 When we swallow food, the LOS opens so that the food can enter the stomach.
 The stomach releases acid, and the sphincter closes, preventing the acid from travelling up the oesophagus during digestion.

 Damage to the LOS can cause it to function incorrectly, resulting in the LOS remaining open when digestion begins.
 In this scenario, stomach acid can escape the stomach through the oesophagus.
 Unlike the stomach, the oesophagus is not equipped with cells which can neutralise the strong stomach acid by secreting an alkali.
-As a result, the stomach acid burns the oesophagus and causes pain.
+As a result, stomach acid burns the oesophagus, causing pain.

 Chronic heartburn (GORD) can cause irreversible damage to the cells in the oesophagus and increases the risk of developing more serious conditions such as Barrett's oesophagus or oesophageal cancer.

-For people with asthma, GORD can make symptoms worsen and may have an impact on the quality of their breathing.
+For people with asthma, GORD can exacerbate symptoms and may affect the quality of their breathing.
 Speak to your doctor if your gastroesophageal reflux is affecting your asthma for further advice.

 What causes heartburn?

-It's not always clear why heartburn happens to some people.
-Though, diet and lifestyle factors can be the cause of the condition or exacerbate symptoms.
+It's not always clear why heartburn happens to some people, though diet and lifestyle factors can be the cause of the condition or exacerbate symptoms.
 A common cause of heartburn is indigestion (dyspepsia).
-When indigestion is the suspected cause of acid reflux, other symptoms such as nausea (feeling sick), burping and wind may also be present.
+When indigestion is suspected as the cause of acid reflux, other symptoms such as nausea (feeling unwell), belching, and bloating may also be present.

 The following foods can cause acid reflux: